radeonxray/DB-Assignment2/README.md

 - Who is are the most mentioned Twitter users?
 (Provide the top five.)
 - Who are the most active Twitter users (top ten)?
 - Who are the five most grumpy (most negative tweets) and the most happy (most positive tweets)?
 (Provide five users for each group)
+  - From http://help.sentiment140.com/for-students/: "the polarity of the tweet (0 = negative, 2 = neutral, 4 = positive)"

 Your application can be written in the language of your choice.
 It must have a form of UI but it is not important if it is an API, a CLI UI, a GUI, or a Web-based UI.